teomandi/DIT-BigData-Project3/README.md

 - results: In this folder the top and bottom 20 csv are stored.
 Files format:
 `<method>_<a value>_<iterations>_<bottom20 or top20>.txt`
 - plots: In this folder the histogram plots are stored.
 Files format: `<method>_<a value>_<iterations>.png`
-- ranks: That was a folder for development help.
+- ranks: That was a folder for development purpose.
 It is no more used.

 ---